Student Outcomes Focused Governance

-The SOFG Goals and Guardrails adopted by the board on August 25, 2021, are aligned with Seattle Excellence and the Targeted Universalism holds that targeted and differentiated efforts are required to meet theory of action laid out in the strategic plan.
+The SOFG Goals and Guardrails, adopted by the board on August 25, 2021 and revised October 26, 2022*, are aligned with Seattle Excellence and the Targeted Universalism holds that targeted and differentiated efforts are required to meet More theory of action laid out in the strategic plan.

 The goals and guardrails make the strategic plan more focused, actionable, and provide clear metrics for accountability for the board to monitor student outcomes rather than adult inputs.
 It is in this manner that the board works, continuously, to create the conditions for superintendent, administrator, teacher and ultimately, student success.

 Student Outcomes Focused Governance Goals and Guardrails Aligned with Seattle Excellence